Independent Researcher in Evolutionary Medicine

 Ancient lipids.
 Modern brains.
 Clinical answers.

-Lee Glanville is an Evolutionary Neuroinflammation Specialist and originator of the Lipid Encephalisation and Mismatch Hypothesis (LEMH, 2026) — a theoretical framework connecting APOE allele evolution, hominin encephalisation, and the dietary origins of modern neuroinflammatory disease.
-With over 20 years of clinical experience and dual postgraduate qualifications in Biological Anthropology and Nutrition & Lifestyle Medicine, Lee works with individuals navigating complex neurological, metabolic, and psychiatric conditions through an evolutionary precision medicine lens.
+Lee Glanville is an Independent Researcher in Evolutionary Medicine, Evolutionary Neuroinflammation Specialist, originator of the Lipid Encephalisation and Mismatch Hypothesis (LEMH, 2026), and developer of P-U Medicine (Proximate and Ultimate Medicine) — a classification of clinical action that extends Tinbergen's evolutionary framework to intervention.
+With over 20 years of clinical experience and dual postgraduate qualifications in Biological Anthropology and Nutrition & Lifestyle Medicine, Lee works with individuals navigating complex neurological, metabolic, and psychiatric conditions through an evolutionary medicine lens.

 Drawing on three disciplines — Biological Anthropology (why), Functional Medicine (how), and Clinical Nutrition (mechanism) — every client receives a genotype-informed, evidence-based protocol grounded in both evolutionary science and the latest clinical research.